Jhonnathan93/Taller2/README.md

 # Pokenea Application

 ## Description
-The Pokenea Application is a simple web application built with Node.js and Express.js to showcase random information about Pokéneas.
-It generates random Pokéneas and displays their details either in JSON format or as an HTML page.
+The Pokenea Application is a simple web application built with Node.js and Express.js to showcase random information about Pokeneas.
+It generates random Pokeneas and displays their details either in JSON format or as an HTML page.

 ## Features
-- Randomly generate Pokéneas data
+- Randomly generate Pokeneas data
-- Display Pokéneas information in JSON format
+- Display Pokeneas information in JSON format
-- Render Pokéneas information in HTML format with images and text
+- Render Pokeneas information in HTML format with images and text
 - Responsive design using Bootstrap

 ## Installation